NiixoZ/NiixoZMusic/README.md

+# NiixoZ Music

+A simple and cool desktop/mobile application for listening music and downloading then from youtube !

+# Frameworks

-# Tauri + React
+Tauri + React + TailwindCSS

-This template should help get you started developing with Tauri and React in Vite.
+# Testing

+Need:
+- Rust
+- Cargo
+- A PC

 ## Recommended IDE Setup